Azure/azure-quickstart-templates/node-mongodb-high-availability/README.md

 In addition, and when explicitly enabled, the template can create one publicly accessible "jumpbox" VM allowing to ssh into the MongoDB nodes for diagnostics or troubleshooting purposes.

 The template also creates a Linux VM, using a few different options for the Ubuntu Linux version, in the same virtual network and location as the MongoDB cluster.
 The VM size is D1.
-A Node.js (Express) server is installed on it that connects to the MongoDB.
-The Node.js service exposes a REST GET endpoint that deletes, inserts and retrieves 3 tasks from a Tasks database.
+A Node.js (Express) service is installed on it, exposes a REST GET endpoint that connects to the MongoDB and then deletes, inserts and retrieves 3 tasks from a Tasks database.
 SSH into the Ubuntu VM (using Putty www.putty.org), navigate to /opt/app.js and modify the workload as needed.

 Credentials -